gaborcs/lambda-terminal/README.md

 The `match` in the middle is not a function.
 It means that the function below is called with `condition`.
 So if `condition` matches `True`, it will return the `then` argument, otherwise it will return the `else` argument.
-You can input in by starting with `condition`, then pressing `(` to apply a function to it, then pressing `\`.
+You can input it by starting with `condition`, then pressing `(` to apply a function to it, then pressing `\`.
 As you press `\`, the editor will shift to this style of displaying the call.
 This style resembles `match`/`case` expressions from some other languages, and it should make things pretty readable.

+Once you input the above expression and select all of it, you should see that it has type `λ Bool (λ a (λ a a))`.
+The condition obviously has type `Bool`, but what about all those `a` types?
+`a` is a type variable, so you can substitute any type for `a`, but it has to be the same type for all 3 instances of `a` in the type of `if`.
+To make sure you understand this, try calling `if` with arguments of various types.

-In most languages, calling a function requires evaluating all of its arguments.
-That means `if` cannot be a function, because we want to avoid evaluating both of its branches.
+In case you're wondering whether `if` could be a function in other languages, the answer is no for languages where calling a function requires evaluating all of its arguments, since we want to avoid evaluating both branches of `if` expressions.
-Lambda is different, as it uses lazy evaluation, so only the appropriate branch will be evaluated.
+As opposed to most languages, Lambda uses lazy evaluation, so only the appropriate branch will be evaluated.

 ## `OptionalInteger`